boyuantan/kleiner-perkins-2019/README.md

 # Kleiner Perkins Fellows Application

 This repository contains my Summer 2019 application for the Kleiner Perkins fellowship.
+I have chosen to implement a version of Solitaire for my supplementary application.

 ## Solitaire